Solvent model: Explicit models

 In general, force field methods are based on similar energy evaluation functionals which usually contain terms representing the bond stretching, angle bending, torsions and terms for repulsion and dispersion, such as the Buckingham potential or Lennard-Jones potential.
 Commonly used solvents, such as water, often have idealized models generated.
 These idealized models allow one to reduce the degrees of freedom which are to be evaluated in the energy calculation without a significant loss in the overall accuracy; although this can lead certain models becoming useful only in specific circumstances.
 Models such as TIPXP (where X is an integer suggesting the number of sites used for energy evaluation) and the simple point charge model (SPC) of water have been used extensively.
 A typical model of this kind uses a fixed number of sites (often three for water), on each site is placed a parametrized point charge and repulsion and dispersion parameter.
 These models are commonly geometrically constrained with aspects of the geometry fixed such as the bond length or angles.

-Some recent advancements in explicit solvent modelling are the new generation of polarizable force fields, which are currently being created.
+Advancements around 2010 onwards in explicit solvent modelling see the use of a new generation of polarizable force fields, which are currently being created.
 These force fields are able to account for changes in the molecular charge distribution.
 A number of these force fields are being developed to utilise multipole moments, as opposed to point charges, given that multipole moments can reflect the charge anisotropy of the molecules.
 One such method is the Atomic Multipole Optimised Energetics for Biomolecular Applications (AMOEBA) force field.
 This method has been used to study the solvation dynamics of ions.
 Other emerging polarizable forcefields which have been applied to condensed phase systems are; the Sum of Interactions between Fragments ab initio computed (SIBFA) and the Quantum Chemical Topology Force Field (QCTFF).
 Polarizable water models are also being produced.
 The so-called charge on spring (COS) model gives water models with the ability to polarize due to one of the interaction sites being flexible (on spring).